octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterMaps/course.md

 ## Access

-Use the postfix Map.find_opt operator to read a value of the map :
+Use the *Map.find_opt* built-in function to read a value of the map :

 ```
 let my_balance : int option =